Uniswap/deploy-v3/README.md

   -h, --help                                display help for command
 ```

-This script runs a set of migrations, each migration deploying a contract or executing a transaction.
+The script runs a set of migrations, each migration deploying a contract or executing a transaction.
+Migration state is
+saved in a JSON file at the supplied path (by default `./state.json`).

-To use the script, you must fund an address, and pass the private key to the script so it can construct and broadcast
+To use the script, you must fund an address, and pass the private key of that address to the script so that it can construct
-the deployment transactions.
+and broadcast the deployment transactions.

 The block explorer verification process (e.g. Etherscan) is specific to the network.
 For the existing deployments,
 we have used the `@nomiclabs/hardhat-etherscan` hardhat plugin in the individual repositories to verify the deployment addresses.